GuillaumeVandekerckhove/GuillaumeVandekerckhove/README.md

 ### About

-I'm a master student hydrogeology and mineral resources at Ghent University, Belgium.
+I'm a data analyst at 'Departement Omgeving'.
-- 🔭 I’m currently working on the creation of a geostatistical data analysis tool in python.
+- 🔭 I’m currently working on the expansion, update and fine-tuning of a geostatistical data analysis tool in python.

 ### Language
 <td >